BII REPORT: Here's What Smartphone Users Are Doing With Their Phones

 Here’s a brief breakdown of the most important mobile usage trends:

-- analyses the four main mobile usage trends developers and publishers should consider to be successful in mobile
+- The most popular mobile activities: We take a look at usage patterns around social networking, gaming, email, weather, search, and maps.

-- Explores the convergence of social and mobile, including the state of the monetization opportunity
+- How people use their phones to shop: We analyse how consumers are using their mobile devices at every step of the shopping process

-- Takes a look at usage data and trends from the most popular mobile activities, including social networking, gaming, email, weather, search, and video
+- The growth of the mobile web: We examine usage data of both web browsers and apps, looking at new developments and trends

 To access BI Intelligence’s full report on Mobile Usage, sign up for a free trial subscription here.